Berkshire Hathaway Q1 2020 Earnings And Book Value Estimates

 Berkshire's equity book got crushed 29% in Q1, driven lower by financials and airlines.

-Berkshire's investment in Occidental Petroleum and Airlines could be wiped out, while other businesses like Precision Castparts could see write downs.
+Berkshire's investment in Occidental Petroleum and Airlines could be wiped out, while other businesses like Precision Castparts could see writedowns.

 On the positive side, Berkshire's end of year cash balance of $128 billion should provide lots of opportunity for Buffett and his investment managers in this environment.